Tiffany Jana

 Jana's fourth book, co-authored with Michael Baran is titled Subtle Acts of Exclusion: How to Understand, Identify, and Stop Microaggressions (2020, Berrett-Koehler).
 The day after Subtle Acts of Exclusion launched, Jana and Baran presented the book with its subtle acts of exclusion term for microaggressions at the Forum on Workplace Inclusion, the largest diversity, equity and inclusion conference in the United States.
 Their session was called "There's Nothing Micro About Microaggressions".
 Four months before the book went on sale, Publishers Weekly featured it in an article about up and coming books.
 Subtle Acts of Exclusion went on to win two international awards: the getAbstract Readers’ Choice 2020 International Book Award and the 2020 McAdam Book Award.

 In December 2012, Jana gave a talk as part of TEDxRVAWomen.
 In 2013, Jana was a winner of both the Style Weekly Top 40 Under 40 award and the Women Worth Watching award from Diversity Journal.
 In 2017, Jana was one of the winners of the 2017 Enterprising Women of the Year Award from Enterprising Women magazine.

 Jana is an international public speaker, having provided the keynote address for the 2015 Hong Kong Social Enterprise Summit, and the Dialogues for Change in several German cities including Berlin, Leipzig, Ludwigsburg, and Bottrop.
 They participated on a panel as part of Adweeks 2016 Adweek New York conference at Thomson Reuters featuring her book.
 In August, 2015, Jana was appointed for a 5-year term by the Governor of Virginia, Terry McAuliffe to the board of trustees of the Science Museum of Virginia.
-On November 11, 2016, Mayor-elect of Richmond, VA, Levar Stoney named Jana as co-chair (with lobbyist and former gubernatorial aide Bill Leighty) of his transition team.
+On November 11, 2016, Mayor-elect of Richmond, VA, Levar Stoney named them as co-chair (with lobbyist and former gubernatorial aide Bill Leighty) of his transition team.
 Jana was appointed to a four-year term on the board of directors of the Richmond Economic Development Authority on January 9, 2017 and was subsequently named one of Inc. magazine's Top 100 Leadership Speakers for 2018.
-Dr. Jana was appointed to the Virginia 2020 Census Complete Count Commission by Governor Ralph Northam in January 2019.
+They were appointed to the Virginia 2020 Census Complete Count Commission by Governor Ralph Northam in January 2019.

-Dr. Jana identifies as gender fluid and non-binary, and prefers singular they pronouns.
+Jana identifies as gender fluid and non-binary, and prefers singular they pronouns.